colinbrust/modis_science_code/README.md

 Install
 =================
-I would recommend using a conda environment for code in this project so that it doesn't affect your base python install.
+I would recommend using a conda environment so installing this package doesn't affect your base python install.

 If you are using a Unix-like OS, you can paste the following in the command line to create a conda environment with necessary packages: